JoeFerri/QuantumLog/README.md

 ## Legal Disclaimer

-This is an unofficial Star Citizen fansite, not affiliated with the Cloud Imperium group of companies.
+This is an unofficial Star Citizen tool, not affiliated with the Cloud Imperium group of companies.

 All content not authored by QuantumLog or users are property of their respective owners.